joemoose/psiops/docs/character.md

 # Recruitment & Assignment

-You won't make the headlines.
-You're off-ledger, deniable, and waging war on a Cold War front no one will acknowledge.
-The Program doesn't use the word *psychic*.
+You won’t make the headlines.
+You’re an off-ledger operator fighting on a Cold War front no one will acknowledge.
+The research divisions don't use the word *psychic*.
 What you carry are Neural Weapons — cataloged, classified, and fielded.
 You’ve seen things that’ll never be passed up the chain of command.
 The threats you face bleed, but they shouldn't exist.
 You won't fight alone.
 You won't fight safe.

 Welcome to the unit, operator.